mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 -   Handle syntax error line number click from the web client.
 -   Provide way to do a rebuild all.
 -   Find a way not to overload/abuse the ClientState._file_name.
--   Add the license to all new files.
 -   Add in sync.
 -   Monitor iframe location changes and try to sync by loading another file.
 -   Offer an option for VSCode to render in an external browser.